yuce/go-jacl/README.md

 }
 ```

-In order to have a default for the field `F2`, we can pass a map with defaults to `jacl.Unmarshal`:
+In order to have defaults for fields `F1` and `F2`, we can pass a map with defaults to `jacl.Unmarshal`:

 ```go
 defaults := map[string]interface{}{